 My patients always get excited when I tell them that chocolate, or more specifically cocoa, can be part of a healthy skin diet.
 The one caveat is that is has to be low-sugar, dark chocolate.
 The reason is that minimally processed cocoa is rich in flavanols, which are antioxidants shown in some studies to improve skin appearance.
 A few squares of dark chocolate several times per week is a nice addition to your skin diet.

-As a naturopathic doctor, I focus my practice on anti-aging and skin rejuvenation strategies.
+As a naturopathic doctor, I focus my practice on skin rejuvenation strategies.
 In addition to a healthy skin diets, I routinely use supplements to achieve optimal and consistent results.
 One of my go-to supplements for UV protection is Bend Beauty Renew + Protect, which is clinically proven to support skin health after UV exposure.
 The other must-have is matcha green tea powder.
 It’s easy to throw into your daily smoothie, and it makes great green tea lattes.
 Both work from the inside out to provide clinically proven benefits against UV.

 Sometimes it’s the most simple changes that can provide the greatest benefit.
 Being mindful of your skin health doesn’t have to be difficult, and the best results are always achieved when you start from the inside, out.